Configures the fixed-frequency DAC for use

 From impOS™ 38, fixedfrequencydac.configure() will accept an empty array into its buffers parameter.
 No exception will be raised at this point (contrary to previous versions of impOS), but an exception will be raised if you subsequently call fixedfrequencydac.start() without having added any buffers by the time the call is made.
 Buffers can be added by calling fixedfrequencydac.addbuffer().

 On imps with true DACs, simply pass a pin object into the output parameter.
-The pin must be capable of supporting DAC operation, or a runtime error will be thrown.
+The pin must be capable of supporting DAC operation, or an exception will be thrown.

 The imp004m does not contain a DAC, but it is able to emulate one, and this functionality is supported by fixedfrequencydac under impOS™ 38 and above.
 For the imp004m, pass the object hardware.pwmpairKD into output in place of a pin object.
 This configures pins K and D as digital outputs in PWM mode.
 Each pin outputs eight bits of a 16-bit sample at 96MHz: the most significant bits through pin K, the least through pin D. In this mode, all other fixedfrequencydac methods work as you would expect.

 You should note that the range of possible sample rates available is narrower using this imp004m mechanism than it is on imps with a real DAC.
-As such, fixedfrequencydac.configure() will only accept values between 1500Hz and 16000Hz when called on the imp004m, and if any argument other than hardware.pwmpairKD is passed into output, a runtime error will be thrown.
+As such, fixedfrequencydac.configure() will only accept values between 1500Hz and 16000Hz when called on the imp004m, and if any argument other than hardware.pwmpairKD is passed into output, an exception will be thrown.

 In addition, the output signal will require feeding through an external filter circuit to remove the DC bias.